Sanjeet2835/Reinforcement-Learning-Projects/snake-dqn/docs/HOW_IT_WORKS.md

 * **Inputs:** The 7-number State array.
 * **Outputs:** 3 numbers representing the predicted Q-values for the actions `[Go Straight, Turn Right, Turn Left]`.
-* **Its Job:** To act as a calculator.
-When given a State, it predicts which action will yield the highest long-term reward.
+* **Its Job:** When given a State, it predicts which action will yield the highest long-term reward.
 It holds no memory and makes no decisions on its own.

 ---